 “Tithe” means “a tenth part.
 (10%) of my income.”

 Yes.
 Some may ask, as New Testament believers, we are redeemed from the curse of the law.
-Therefore, shouldn’t giving be from the heart and not because we are under a mandatory legal system?
+Therefore, we should give from the heart and not because we are under a mandatory legal system.

 Please note: Melchizedek is a “type of Christ”